Life Insurance Claim Delays and Denials » Life Insurance Lawyer Serving NJ

 If you believe that a life insurance company has unfairly denied your claim over an unpaid premium, contact a life insurance lawyer at Boonswang Law to discuss your situation.

-Most life insurance policies state that death as a result of self-inflicted injuries.
+Most life insurance policies state that death as a result of self-inflicted injuries will automatically lead to denied life insurance claims.
 Sometimes, however, an insurance company will attempt to wrongfully classify someone’s death as self-inflicted.

 There are instances where an insurance company will try to cancel a claim after a policyholder’s death so they can avoid paying the beneficiary.
 Boonswang Law has decades of experience with types of cases and can help you if an insurance company wronged you.